-Following a positive assessment and a review by an internal appointment committee, applicants may be invited for a primary interview at DBS.
+Following a positive assessment and a review of an internal appointment committee, applicants may be invited for a primary interview at the department.
 To support the evaluation of teaching merits and experiences, the interview may be supplemented with a paper presentation and/or a trial lecture (if applicable, this will be stated in the job advertisement).
 The applicant may also be asked to draft and discuss a course description and a course plan.
-The primary interview is typically conducted by the Head of Department, the local Vice Head of Department, the relevant research cluster leader, the education responsible Vice Head of Department (or another person with managerial responsibilities within teaching), and a representative of the staff.
-At the full professor level, the Dean also participates.
-For externally funded PhD and Postdoc positions, the appointment committee typically consists of the project PI, the local Vice Head of Department and the relevant research cluster leader.
-The purpose of the primary interview is to provide the basis for an assessment of the applicant's overall qualifications and the fit with the research cluster, teaching obligations, and the strategic ambitions at the cluster level, as well as at the department and faculty level.
-Information from the primary interview and the assessment from the assessment committee will form the basis for the final decision on employment, and the Head of Department will make the final recommendation to the Dean.
+The primary interview is typically conducted by the Head of Department, the local Vice Head of Department, the relevant research group leader, the education responsible Vice Head of Department (or another person with managerial responsibility within teaching), and a representative of the staff.
+At the full professor level, the Dean is also participating.
+For externally funded PhD and PostDoc positions, the appointment committee typically consists of the project PI, the local Vice Head of Department and the relevant research group leader.
+The purpose of the primary interview is to provide the basis for an assessment of the applicant's overall qualifications, and the fit with the research group, teaching obligations, and the strategic ambitions at the group, department and Faculty level.
+Information from the primary interview and the assessment from the assessment committee will form the basis for the final decision on employment and the Head of Department will make the final recommendation to the Dean.

-3. Important notes on what should and could be included in an application
+3. Important notes on what could and should be included in an application

-Unpublished manuscripts/working papers may be relevant for the assessment, as they demonstrate the applicant's current research.
+Unpublished manuscripts/working papers may be relevant for the assessment, as they demonstrate an applicant's current research.
 If such manuscripts are submitted, the applicant is expected to provide the status of the manuscripts.
 If the manuscripts are referred to as papers under 'revise and resubmit' or 'reject and resubmit', revision letters from the target journal must be included.
 However, the assessment committee will conduct their own evaluation of all papers included in the application.

-Co-authorships are encouraged and are viewed as a positive display of research collaboration.

-However, applicants are evaluated based on their individual research contribution, and co-authorship declarations for the publications submitted for assessment should be included.
+Co-authorships are encouraged and are seen as a positive display of research collaboration.
+However, applicants are evaluated on their individual research contribution, and co-authorship declarations for the publications submitted for assessment should be included.

-Applicants for postdoc, assistant and associate professorships are expected to document increasing independence in their scholarly contributions.
-Specifically, applicants must clearly mark which works on the publication list are included in their PhD dissertation (or clearly state if the dissertation was a monograph).
+Applicants for postdoc, assistant and associate professorships are also expected to document progression in the degree of independence in their scholarly contributions.
+Specifically, applicants must clearly mark which works on the publication list that are included in the applicant's PhD dissertation (or clearly state if the dissertation was a monograph).

 Applicants for associate and full professorships must provide a research plan including a presentation of their pipeline of working papers and an outline of their plans for future research projects, collaborations, and applications for external funding.
-The research plan should demonstrate that applicants are willing to aim for the most recognized academic outlets within their research area and have a realistic plan to achieve this level of performance within the next few years.
+In the description of the research plan, applicants should demonstrate a willingness to aim for the most recognized academic outlets within the research area and have a realistic plan to achieve this level of performance within the next few years.